What are your hours of operation?

 Do you offer lower rates for multi-day rentals?

 Yes!
 The longer you rent the lower the day rate.
 Discounts begin on the 2nd day of your rental.
-We charge a 3 day week and a 9 day month.
+A week long rental is equivalent to three full day rates and a month long rental is equivalent to nine full day rates.
 Every 6th day is free!

 Help!
 I’m stuck on set and a piece of equipment has stopped working!
 What do I do?